 Are You A Bully?
 If you are a teacher, behavior management in the classroom is always a challenge.
 What is the difference between behavior management and bullying?
 Linda Starr says you can tell the difference.

-What Teachers Can Do.
+What Teachers Can Do: Prevention at School.
 Learn as much as you can about bullying among children and youth and best practices for addressing bullying.

 Preventing Classroom Bullying: What Teachers Can Do, by Jim Wright of Intervention Central.